 Located roughly in the center of Japan, Osaka is considered the culinary capital, bringing in foodies from all across the country to indulge in Osaka cuisine, including takoyaki, okonomiyaki, and kushikatsu.
 Osaka is also the birthplace of some of Japan's most friendly, welcoming, and hilarious people.
 Many famous comedians and personalities featured on popular Japanese TV shows are Osaka-born, giving some truth to this stereotype.

-With an exciting and specific dialectic recognized throughout Japan, the people of Osaka are proud of their home and enjoy sharing their culture, food, and best nightlife with everyone who visits.
+With an exciting and specific dialectic recognized throughout Japan, the people of Osaka are proud of their home and enjoy sharing their culture, food, and best nightlife (including their unique drinking alleys, or yokocho) with everyone who visits.

 What to do at night in Osaka

 Osaka nightlife activities can be enjoyed in various ways by all kinds of people.
 You can stay out until the morning, dancing to great music and meeting new people at the nightclub scene in Dotonbori.
 Check out a street lined on each side with affordable clothing, accessories, and souvenir stores in Shinsaibashi.

 If you desire a more luxurious experience, you can go shopping at the department stores and eat at upscale restaurants in Umeda.
 For those looking to get more bang for their buck, you can also go bar hopping and roam the streets of Shinekai and Tenjin, enjoying all of the famous Osaka cuisines.